rbisdorff/Digraph3/docSphinx/pearls.rst

      s5:  +0.0000
      s4:  -0.4899

 Due to the commutativity of the numerical binary *max* and *min* operators, both :math:`\oplus` and :math:`\otimes` operators are **cummutative**.
 Mind however, that similarly to a mean or average operator, both epistemic fusion operators are not associative and, hence, not distributive one against the other.
+In order to render results univocal, all positive and negative arguments are considered separately and both intermediate results are further processed as two single arguments.

 Let :math:`\mathcal{S}(A)` denote the set of all possible bpv-sets that may be defined on a given finite set *A* of dimension *n*.
 Let :math:`\bf{0} \in \mathcal{S}(A)`  denote the completely indeterminate bpv-set, i.e :math:`r(a \in \bf{0}) \;=\; 0.0 , \; \forall \,a \in\, A`.
 It is worthwhile noticing that bpv-set :math:`\bf{0}` is the **neutral** element of the :math:`\oplus` operator.
 Similarly, bpv-set :math:`\bf{0}` is the **absorbent** element of the :math:`\otimes` operator.
 For any bpv-subset of *A*, the corresponding polarised --fully determined-- crisp subset is the **absorbent** element of the :math:`\oplus` and the **neutral** element of the :math:`\otimes` operator.